davemc5/test-project/README.md

 Have added a change agains

-making some changes from the branches
+making some changes from the branches again and again